d-touw/SMO_Online_Docker/README.md

 ## Some info
 To keep the server configurable I opted to use docker-compose.
 This way you can edit `settings.json` in `container-files` and reload the config if you want too within the server, it also makes lets you keep your settings as the coutainer-files directory is mounted in the container.

+If you wish to edit to port, make sure you change the port in `settings.json` in `container-files` but also in `docker-compose.yml`, as that is the file which specifies which ports to open.

 ## Running the environment
 Clone the repo and cd into the directory.
 To start, run start.sh, `$ bash start.sh`.
 This will download the appropriate file for your environment, either AMD64 or ARM/ARM64.